Atif999/BE-TASK/README.md

    `npm start`

-   The application will be available at http://localhost:3000 (or another specified port).
+   The application will be available at http://localhost:3000

 ### Tests